 Maternal UPD 14 is associated with premature birth, slow growth before and after birth, short stature, developmental delay, small hands and feet, and early onset of puberty.
 When both copies of the chromosome are inherited from the father, the phenomenon is known as paternal UPD 14.

-See also What are classic narcissist traits?
+See also What are chromosome 12 genetic traits?

 What determines your traits?